Rachna-Nayak/WeDraw/README.md

 - Pillow (`pip install pillow`)

 ## How to Run
+- create a SSL certificate:
+    - Ubuntu Linux:
+         - open a terminal in the folder where you have saved the client and server programs
+         - run `openssl req -new -newkey rsa:2048 -nodes -keyout server.key -out server.csr`
+         - enter the appropriate values for the generated questions
+         - ssl certificate and key are generated!
+    - Windows:
+         - refer to any online blog/documentation and follow the procedure for your version of Windows (Note: use the same certificate and key on the client and server)

 - Start the server:
-    - Linux: python3 ssl_server.py
+    - Ubuntu Linux: python3 ssl_server.py
     - Windows: python ssl_server.py
+- Enter the IP address of the server in the designated place in the client code
-- Start the client:
+- Start the client(s):
-    - Linux: python3 ssl_client.py
+    - Ubuntu Linux: python3 ssl_client.py
     - Windows: python3 ssl_client.py
+- Enjoy drawing!

 ## 📋 Customization
 - Change drawing colors, shapes, or add your own tools in ssl_client.py